-Judgments from Commonwealth countries and other countries that have reciprocal enforcement agreements with the UK may be enforced pursuant to the Administration of Justice Act 1920 and the Foreign Judgments (Reciprocal Enforcement) Act 1933 by making an application for registration to the High Court.
-Once registered under either Act, the judgment is enforceable as though it were a judgment of the English court.
+Judgments for a sum of money from certain Commonwealth countries and other countries that have reciprocal enforcement agreements with the United Kingdom may be enforced pursuant to the Administration of Justice Act 1920 and the Foreign Judgments (Reciprocal Enforcement) Act 1933 by making an application for registration to the High Court.
+Once registered under the relevant Act, the judgment is enforceable as though it were a judgment of the English court.
 A separate procedure applies for enforcing judgments from Scotland and Northern Ireland, under the Civil Jurisdiction and Judgments Act 1982 and CPR 74.